Light deflection by squashed Kaluza-Klein black holes in a plasma medium: Deflection angle of photon in a plasma medium

-where $u_i$ ($i = 0 ,~ 1 ,~ \dots ,~ 6$) are functions of $\phi$.
-Substituting the ansatz \eqref{u_sol_0} into the equation \eqref{energy3} and solving the differential equations of $u_i$, we obtain the orbit of the photon as
+where $u_i$ ($i = 0 ,~ 1 , \dots ,~ 6$) are functions of $\phi$.
+Substituting the ansatz \eqref{u_sol_0} into Eq.~\eqref{energy3} and solving the differential equations of $u_i$, we obtain the orbit of the photon as

 where $b$ is the impact parameter which represents the minimum value of $\rho$-coordinate for the undeflected light ray, i.e., $M = Q = \rho_0 = 0$.
-We note that the integration constants are chosen such that the equation \eqref{u_sol} has a symmetry $u (\phi ) = u (- \phi)$ and satisfies the energy conservation equation \eqref{energy2} up to the second order in the parameters $M ,~ Q$ and $\rho_0$.
+We note that the integration constants are chosen such that Eq.~\eqref{u_sol} has a symmetry $u (\phi ) = u (- \phi)$ and satisfies the energy conservation equation \eqref{energy2} up to the second order in the parameters $M ,~ Q$ and $\rho_0$.
 By taking some limits, we obtain particle trajectories in some four-dimensional spacetimes.
-When $\rho_0 = 0 ,~ \omega_e = 0$, the equation \eqref{u_sol} represents the orbit of the photon in the braneworld black hole spacetime with the tidal charge $q$ which reduces to the four-dimensional Reissner-Nordstr\"{o}m spacetime in the limit $q \to Q^2$ \cite{Gergely:2009xg}.
-When $\rho_0 = 0 ,~ Q = 0$, the equation \eqref{u_sol} with the replacements $\phi \to \phi - \pi /2 ,~ \sigma^2 \to \left( 1 - v^2 \right) / v^2$ represents the orbit of the neutral massive particle with the velocity $v$ measured by an observer at infinity in the four-dimensional Schwarzschild spacetime \cite{Crisnejo:2018uyn}.
+When $\rho_0 = 0 ,~ \omega_e = 0$, Eq.~\eqref{u_sol} represents the orbit of the photon in the braneworld black hole spacetime with the tidal charge $q$ which reduces to the four-dimensional Reissner-Nordstr\"{o}m spacetime in the limit $q \to Q^2$ \cite{Gergely:2009xg}.
+When $\rho_0 = 0 ,~ Q = 0$, Eq.~\eqref{u_sol} with the replacements $\phi \to \phi - \pi /2 ,~ \sigma^2 \to \left( 1 - v^2 \right) / v^2$ represents the orbit of the neutral massive particle with the velocity $v$ measured by an observer at infinity in the four-dimensional Schwarzschild spacetime \cite{Crisnejo:2018uyn}.